dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 to be followed in order to go through every element in the tree.
 There are various ways to do this, of course; the most popular traversal techniques are `pre-order traversal`, `post-­ order traversal`, `in-order traversal`, and `level-order traversal`.

+## Binary Search Trees

+Binary search trees (BSTs) also have two children, left and right.
+However, in a binary search tree, the left child is smaller than the parent, and the right child is bigger than the parent.
+BSTs have this structure because this property enables for searching, inserting, and removing specific values with O(log2(n)) time complexity.